 We didn’t put these throws through a lab test like we do electric blankets, but we did make a few observations using our office test equipment.
 The Sunbeam reached a maximum (pre-heat setting) of 29°C and the Goldair 26°C. Temperatures on middle settings averaged 24°C to 28°C. These are double-layered microfleece throws, so they retain heat once turned off.

 Neither throw was particularly power-hungry.
-We checked energy consumption over 2 hours of use on a medium setting and both cost less than 5¢ per hour.
-Both throws were quick to warm up, taking between 3 and 4 minutes to reach pre-heat temperatures (though they claim to take longer).
+We checked energy consumption over two hours of use on a medium setting and both cost less than 5¢ per hour.
+Both throws were quick to warm up, taking between three and four minutes to reach pre-heat temperatures (though they claim to take longer).

 Both throws did what they claimed, keeping our triallists warm and comfortable.
 But if it came to a “throw down”, the triallists found the Goldair more comfortable.
 The Sunbeam still rated well with our triallists.
 All said they would buy one if they were cheaper.

 Interested in a full lab test of heated throws?
 Let us know by contacting firstname.lastname@example.org.